Joseph von Semlin: Early life

 Von Semlin was born in 1736 in Isfahan, Persia.

 In 1746, at age 10, he moved to Graz and began learning German.

 Military service

 On completing his education at a Viennese military school, Von Semlin joined the Austrian army, rising after a few years to the rank of Commander.
-Von Semlin entered the service of the Russian empire and fought in the Seven Years' War as a Major.
+Von Semlin entered the service of the Austrian Empire and fought in the Seven Years' War as a Major.
 At the end of the war, he received a Medal of Honor.

 Captured in war in Prussia, he was known as the Prince of Persia among his troops.
 Frederick the Great invited him to his palace and returned him to Maria Theresa.

 With two injuries received during his military service, Von Semlin retired in 1792 on a monthly pension of 810 florins.

 Retirement

 Upon his retirement from the military, Von Semlin caught the attention of the French government.
 An ambassador of Napoleon requested Von Semlin to attempt to take the throne of Iran, offering him military support.
 Von Semlin rejected the offer, saying "Neither me nor my children think about the Peacock Throne.
 Even if I have any rights to become king of Iran, I cede them to Francis II, Holy Roman Emperor, who supported me to this age."